 Boating is a popular activity here in Alabama – unfortunately, this recreational pastime leads to deaths and injuries each year.
 According to the United States Coast Guard, there were 4,463 accidents in 2016 leading to 701 deaths, nearly 3,000 injuries, and $49 million in property damage.
 When a boater or passenger on a boat incurs injury from another party’s negligence, he or she may be able to file a claim and collect compensation for any damages that result.
-If you or a loved one recently suffered harm in a boating accident and believe someone else may be responsible, contact the Huntsville personal injury attorneys at Conchin, Cole & Jordan, to discuss your legal options.
+If you or a loved one recently suffered harm in a boating accident and believe someone else may be responsible, contact the personal injury attorneys in Huntsville from Conchin, Cole & Jordan, to discuss your legal options.

 Alabama Boating Laws